-- How the proposed research is relevant to the goal of incorporating personality and emotional state as determinant components and how the proposed work will impact the development of an assessment tool for an individual's performance and overall stress level. - How the proposed work is innovative and novel, including whether the proposed research is duplicative of existing research. - To what degree the proposed research is relevant to the goal of delivering a task performance assessment tool. - To what degree the anticipated short- and long-term outcomes resulting from the proposed study will contribute to the goal of improving patient safety and healthcare outcomes.
+- o To what degree the proposed research is relevant to the goal of delivering an early inter-professional team-based training guidelines or curriculum. - o To what degree the anticipated short- and long-term outcomes resulting from the proposed study will contribute to the goal of improving military medical team training, patient safety, and healthcare outcomes.